apache/streams-master/src/site/markdown/faq.md

 * polling
 * scraping

 Providers can run continuously and pass-through new data, or they can work sequentially through a backlog of items.
-If you need to collect so many items that you can't fit all of their ids in the memory available to your stream, a stream provider can read an arbitrarily long sequence of ids and hand those off to other providers for collection.
+If you need to collect so many items that you can't fit all of their ids in the memory available to your stream, it's pretty simple to sub-divide your backlog into small batches and launch a series of providers for collection using frameworks such as Flink or Spark Streaming.

 ###    What if I want to keep data in "*unsupported database*"?